Last Updated: May.02.18

 Success requires intense focus.
 Your dream must be your top priority.
 This is one of the things that allow someone with average ability to achieve much more than the talented.

 And that’s the moral of the story of the turtle and the rabbit.
+Slow and steady wins the race.
 So, now you know why I put the turtle in EnjoyYrJourney logo 😉!